-A summer palace turned into the museum, this place carries a subtle yet quite powerful vibration.
+A summer palace turned into a museum, this place carries a subtle yet quite powerful vibration.
 Every year a great number of tourists visit the place to witness the royal heritage of Maharaja Ranjit Singh.

 Akal Takht is one of the five takhts at Harminder Sahid Gurudwara which offers a tremendous spiritual vibe to the people visiting.
 It was founded by Guru Hargobind in the year 1606.
-It is located in front of the very causeway which leads to the Golden Temple, Amritsar.
+It is located in front of the very causeway which leads to Golden Temple, Amritsar.

 The Gobindgarh Fort represents the glorious past of Punjab, its people, it’s culture and so many other great things.
 And thus, it becomes all the more interesting to visit this place, especially with your family and friends.
 This 18th century built fort is known to be the place where the famous Kohinoor diamond stayed for a significant period under the custody of Maharaja Ranjit Singh.

 Sun City Water Park is one of the best places to visit with your loved ones.
-The park has several fun water rides, swimming pools, roller coaster rides and games for adults and kids.
-Locals and tourists arrive here to enjoy the rides and savour the delicious local and fast food at food court.
+The park has several fun water rides, swimming pools, roller coaster rides, and games for adults and kids.
+Locals and tourists arrive here to enjoy the rides and savour the delicious local and fast food at the food court.